 Before we start with the actual methods, here’s a look at the science behind siphoning gas from cars.

 Once the flow starts, it’ll continue due to gravity and the force of cohesion between the liquid molecules.
-The use of a suction force, through the mouth or through a pump can speed up the process.
+The use of a suction force, through the mouth or through a fuel pump can speed up the process.
 You may need a gasoline siphon kit for new cars, but the working principle remains the same.

 Warning: before you start sucking gas out of an old vehicle, know that gasoline is toxic.
 Inhaling and consuming gasoline can damage internal organs and result in multiple adverse symptoms.